V4Fire/Client/src/core/theme-manager/README.md

     },

     /**
-     * Returns the attribute name to set the topic value to the root element *
+     * The attribute name used to assign the theme value to the root element *
      * @cli theme-attribute
      * @env THEME_ATTRIBUTE